richmahn/en_ta/README.md

 To learn the philosophy of how to translate the UTA please see the [Translate unfoldingWord® Translation Academy](http://gl-manual.readthedocs.io/en/latest/gl_translation.html#translating-translationacademy) article in the [Gateway Language Manual](http://gl-manual.readthedocs.io/).

+NOTE: The Bible was originally written in Hebrew, Aramaic, and Greek.
+In these languages, masculine pronouns and terms can apply to both men and women.
+The same is true in English, and in this manual we often use masculine terms to refer to both men and women.
+For example, in this manual we often use masculine pronouns to refer to people like you (and other translators) who will use this manual.
+But we do not intend to say that only men can use this manual or to say that only men can translate the Bible.
+We are simply using masculine terms to refer to both men and women.

 If you are translating online, please fork the [Door43-Catalog/en_ta](https://git.door43.org/Door43-Catalog/en_ta) repository, following this workflow: [Translate Content Online](https://forum.ccbt.bible/t/translate-content-online/75).

 ### Technical Information for Translating UTA